keymapperorg/KeyMapperDocs/docs/contributing/codebase.md

 This app follows something inspired from Clean Architecture and package-by-feature.

+## Modules

+Key Mapper is becoming a very complex application with FOSS and closed source components so it makes sense to modularize it into separate Gradle modules.
+The modules are described below.

+- `app`: The main Android application module that depends on all the other modules.
+- `base`: This contains the majority of the Key Mapper code and all the user interface code.
+- `common`: Utility classes used across many modules.
+- `data`: The persistance layer, the Room database and preferences.
+The data schema is defined here, including for closed source components.
+- `shizuku`: The Key Mapper implementation of Shizuku so that we can present our own user interface for setting up Shizuku without their app.
+- `system`: All the adapters for interacting with the Android framework.
+All key map actions ultimately call the code here.
+- `systemstubs`: Stubs for hidden system APIs.
+This contains AIDL files as well as manually written Java stubs if the AIDL file would clash with an SDK file.

 ## Architecture

 All data structures that are persisted are passed around as one of two objects: